Masked Gradient-Based Causal Structure Learning: Masked Causal Structure Learning

-The identifiability result in Sec.~\ref{sec:asem} guarantees the correctness of learning first an ASEM with binary adjacency matrix and then removing spurious edges under mild conditions.
-However, the discrete nature of binary valued entries prohibits direct use of first-order methods for efficient learning.
-To proceed, we relax each entry to take real values from $(0, 1)$.
-A naive approach is to apply sigmoid functions parameterized by real valued variables, but would result in estimated entries of the adjacency matrix lying in a very small range near $0$, making it hard to identify what edges are indeed positives (see an example in Sec.~\ref{sec:sigmoidvsgumbelsigmoid}).
-We would like each estimated entry to be either near $0$ so that it almost \emph{masks} a particular variable for causal interpretation, or close to $1$ so that we can easily use thresholding to identify the edges.
+While we can adopt smooth model and score functions, the binary entries prohibit gradient-based optimization.
+A direct approach is to apply logistic sigmoid functions parameterized by real valued variables, which however lead to estimated entries lying in a small range near zero, making it hard to apply thresholding to identify edges (see Appendix~\ref{sec:sigmoidvsgumbelsigmoid} for an illustration).
+We would like each estimated entry to be either close to zero so that it almost removes a non-causal input, or near one so that we can easily apply a thresholding at $0.5$.